BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user_guide_alertnow_en.md

 2. Contacts

-    The Contacts Method consists of the following.
+    The Contacts consists of the following.

     +----------------+---------------------------------------------------------------------------------------------+-------------+
     | Type           | Description                                                                                 | Remark